-Optical imaging encompasses a host of light-based imaging modalities, including near-infrared spectroscopy, optical coherence tomography, two-photon microscopy and more.
+Optical imaging encompasses a host of light-based imaging modalities, including near-infrared spectroscopy, diffuse correlation spectroscopy, optical coherence tomography, two-photon microscopy and more.

 Optics @ Martinos has played a major role in the development of near-infrared spectroscopy (NIRS).
 NIRS takes advantage of the optical properties of light to image inside the body.
 If you shine a flashlight on your hand, you’ll see that light can travel through centimeters of tissue and still be detected.
 Based on our understandings of light migration through tissue we can use this detected light to measure changes in hemodynamics – changes in blood volume or blood oxygenation, for example – which can tell us a great deal about what’s going on in the body.

 Thus NIRS can contribute to a variety of applications.

 In the brain, for example, it can detect and localize important events such as ischemic/hemorrhagic stroke or hyper-/hypoxia.
 It can also detect and localize vascular responses to brain activation – and in this way help to advance brain mapping efforts.
 Because a tight coupling exists between vascular and metabolic responses to activation, these measurements can reveal considerable information about the latter and may even provide some clues as to the underlying neural responses.